SS Fort Lee: Operational history

 Fort Lee (MC Hull #327) was laid down on 24 October 1942 at Sun Shipbuilding in Chester, Pennsylvania; launched on 25 February 1943; and delivered on 15 March 1943.

-After launching, Fort Lee initially operated in the Mediterranean and Atlantic.
+After launching, Fort Lee initially operated in the Mediterranean Sea and Atlantic Ocean.
 The ship departed New York on 28 May 1943 for Gibraltar, arriving in mid-June.
 In July, Fort Lee left Gibraltar and steamed for Avonmouth, which it reached later in the month.
 In mid-August, the tanker sailed from Liverpool and arrived at New York again on 28 August.